-The constraints specified in \eqref{prob:p1} define the physical boundaries of the heterogeneous network under potential topological disruptions.
-Specifically, the kinematic feasibility of the surviving UAV swarm is governed by \eqref{eq:kinematic} and \eqref{eq:vel_constraint}.
-Flight corridor constraints in \eqref{eq:alt_constraint} and \eqref{eq:bound_constraint} restrict the UAV altitudes $z_k(t)$ and coordinates $\mathbf{p}_k(t)$ within compliant airspace.
-Finally, the collision avoidance requirement in \eqref{eq:safe_constraint} mandates a minimum safety distance $d_{\text{safe}}$ between any pair of active nodes, which includes both UAV-to-UAV and UAV-to-GBS separations.
-This is critical for preventing secondary hardware failures during rapid reconfiguration when the remaining agents move aggressively to fill coverage gaps left by failed nodes.
+The constraints in \eqref{prob:p1} define the physical boundaries under potential topological disruptions.
+Kinematic feasibility is governed by \eqref{eq:kinematic} and \eqref{eq:vel_constraint}.
+Flight corridor constraints \eqref{eq:alt_constraint} and \eqref{eq:bound_constraint} restrict UAV altitudes $z_k(t)$ and coordinates $\mathbf{p}_k(t)$ within compliant airspace.
+Collision avoidance in \eqref{eq:safe_constraint} ensures a minimum safety distance $d_{\text{safe}}$ between active nodes, including UAV-to-UAV and UAV-to-GBS separations.
+This is critical to prevent secondary failures during rapid reconfiguration when agents move aggressively to fill coverage gaps.

-\paragraph{Computational Challenges and Feasibility:} The optimization problem (\textbf{P1}) presents significant challenges that render classical analytical frameworks impractical for real-time deployment.
-First, the utility $U(t)$ involves intricate dependencies on 3D coordinates, probabilistic channels, and dynamic interference, creating a highly non-convex landscape where gradient-based methods frequently converge to suboptimal local optima.
-Second, the joint state-action space suffers from the curse of dimensionality because the complexity grows exponentially with the number of users $M$ and operational UAVs in the surviving set $\mathcal{V}_U(t)$.
-Third, the high-mobility environment and sudden node failures imply that optimal trajectories derived for a specific snapshot quickly become obsolete.
-Classical iterative methods, such as Successive Convex Approximation (SCA), require significant re-computation time whenever the network topology undergoes a rupture, failing to satisfy the millisecond-level responsiveness required for 6G applications.
+\textit{Computational Challenges and Feasibility:} Problem (\textbf{P1}) presents challenges that render classical analytical frameworks impractical for real-time deployment.
+First, utility $U(t)$ involves intricate dependencies on coordinates, probabilistic channels, and dynamic interference, creating a non-convex landscape where gradient-based methods frequently converge to local optima.
+Second, the joint state-action space is subject to the curse of dimensionality, as complexity grows exponentially with users $M$ and surviving UAVs $\mathcal{V}_U(t)$.
+Third, high-mobility and node failures mean optimal trajectories derived for specific snapshots quickly become obsolete.
+Classical iterative methods, such as Successive Convex Approximation (SCA), require significant re-computation time upon topological ruptures, failing the millisecond-level responsiveness required for 6G applications.

-Consequently, the necessity for a low-latency, inference-based control paradigm is evident.
-By reformulating (\textbf{P1}) as a Deep Reinforcement Learning (DRL) task, the computational burden is shifted to the offline training phase.
-During online execution, the proposed TAG-MAPPO framework provides near-instantaneous control actions through a single forward pass, ensuring feasible real-time topology reconfiguration and rapid recovery after node failures.
+Consequently, a low-latency, inference-based control paradigm is essential.
+By reformulating (\textbf{P1}) as a Deep Reinforcement Learning task, the computational burden shifts to offline training.
+During execution, the TAG-MAPPO framework provides near-instantaneous control through a single forward pass, ensuring real-time topology reconfiguration and rapid recovery.